martincusack979/applied_statistics/README.md

-# Applied Statistics
+## Applied Statistics

-This repository contains
+This repository contains all of te work required for the